 The Edmond district plan for implementing computer technology programs for the elementary schools has been initiated at Clegern.
 This involves networked computers in each classroom to provide computer-assisted instruction, a computer lab to allow for large group use and two iPad carts (with 50+ iPads) and a laptop cart (of 30 computers) for extension of topics taught.

 A counselor works with children needing individual counseling.
 The counselor also coordinates all testing and placement activities.
 Classroom guidance sessions are conducted in all grades on a regular basis.
 Areas of emphasis include: study skills, responsibility, self-concepts, friendship, cooperation and decision-making.
-Learn more about Mrs. Morris
+Learn more about Mrs. Shortt.

 An art teacher works weekly with all 5th grade students.
 Emphasis is placed on visual art techniques, appreciation and understanding.